If you’re reading this guide, then you probably know how difficult SaaS Management is.

 While SaaS tools can help your organization accomplish its goals more efficiently, they can also introduce security concerns if not properly locked down.
 Most organizations start off with no policies or systems for security and tackle any issues on an ad-hoc basis.
 Since business teams are often selecting their own SaaS applications, security can fall to the wayside in favor of focusing on the user experience and ability for the app to directly address the need.
 If it makes the list, security is often the last priority.

-Generally speaking, we believe you should rely more on reasonable systems and guardrails than on user actions and training.
-In other words, take human error out of the equation whenever possible.
-We also believe it’s best to have fewer vectors, rather than more, and to harden these protections as much as possible.
+You should rely more on reasonable systems and guardrails than on user actions and training.
+Take human error out of the equation whenever possible.
+It’s best to have fewer vectors, rather than more, and to harden these protections as much as possible.
 A true SaaS management approach includes taking a systematized approach to security.
-We explain this and offer best practices in our Guide to SaaS Security.

 To meet many compliance mandates like SOC 2, you need to have strong SaaS management protocols in place so you know who is accessing which parts of your systems and data, when, and why.
 That way, if something goes wrong you can fall back on detailed audit trails.
 At a minimum, your organization should know which apps are in use (and by whom) and what internal data sources these apps have access to.
-(Check out our full Guide to SOC 2 Compliance here.)
+Check out our full Guide to SOC 2 Compliance.

 Managing Vendors Effectively

 In many cases, the person who owns billing for an app or vendor is different than the person who owns the vendor relationship.
 Let’s take as an example a common tool many organizations use: Salesforce.
-You might have 20 or so sales people using Salesforce, and your finance team owns the billing process.
-However, when it comes to setting up a new user or changing access levels for an existing user, it’s not likely to be finance that handles this, but rather someone in operations, IT, or even the head of sales.
-So managing vendors effectively means knowing who is responsible for each aspect of the app’s usage and for any direct relationships or communication with the vendor.
+You might have 20 or so salespeople using Salesforce, and your finance team owns the billing process.
+However, when it comes to setting up a new user or changing access levels for an existing user, it’s not likely to be finance that handles this, but operations, IT, or even the head of sales.
+Managing vendors effectively means knowing who is responsible for each aspect of the app’s usage and for any direct relationships or communication with the vendor.